davervw/wozmon_cbm/README.md

 Why would you use this?
 Mostly for historic, nostalgic reasons.
 Also it fits in 256 bytes.

 This project is built to compile the source with ACME and VICE tools.
 Should be easy enough to adapt to other assemblers.
 Its load address is $1400 (5120) so it can work with most of these systems unchanged.
 Note the routines have different addresses than on the Apple-1 so when entering hex programs for it, be sure to adapt for the addresses.
 See [wozmon.lst](wozmon.lst).
+Originally I [ported it to minimum 6502/6850 system](https://x.com/DaveRVW/status/1788049720470020570).

 Because it uses the Commodore KERNAL screen editor, you can cursor around the screen, edit, and press ENTER again on existing lines.